 Critter Creek is another favourite part of Paulton’s Park for LP and Little Man where the children got to see more animals and go on critter themed rides too.
 They had so much fun!

 We had such a lovely day at Paulton’s Park – one of the nicest family days we’ve had in ages – and a huge part of that was the awesome new additions to Peppa Pig World.
-I know that Paulton’s Park is a day out our family will love for years – there is so much to do for every age and we can’t wait to go back.
+I know that Paulton’s Park is a day out our family will love for years – there is so much to do for every age, it’s great value for money and we can’t wait to go back.
+If you’re looking to visit make sure you check the Peppa Pig World opening times and there are often Peppa Pig World deals online too.
+If you’re looking to make a weekend of it look for hotels near Peppa Pig World too – we’ve stayed in a couple of lovely ones, Potters Heron Hotel and Marwell Hotel.

 Disclosure: We were invited to the above attraction for the purpose of this review however all opinions are my own.